Dear Dr. B,

 Jesus wept when his friend Lazarus died.
 I have no doubt that he cries when we are hurt too.
 He loves us and cares about the things that matter to us.
 “You keep track of all my sorrows.
 You have collected all my tears in your bottle.
 You have recorded each one in your book” (Psalm 56:8 NLT).

 He longs to meet our every need.
 He desires to be our closest friend.
 And He promises to work ALL things together for our good.
-In the pain of betrayal it can be hard to see how any good can come from such a hurtful situation, but I’ve seen it in my own life.
+In the pain of the betrayal of a friend, it can be hard to see how any good can come from such a hurtful situation, but I’ve seen it in my own life.
 It’s a promise (“And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them” Romans 8:28 NLT), so you can count on it.

 God created us for companionship and fellowship, and I believe friendship is one of His greatest gifts to us.
 Yet God wants us to trust Him and rely on Him above all else.
 “It is better to take refuge in the Lord than to trust in people” (Psalm 118:8).